sinbaddoraji/HappyTech-Assignment-/User Stories.md

 that we have only what we need.

-As reviewers, we deal with too many applications so we would like to send feedback in an automatic way so all applicants receive it.
+As reviewers, we deal with too many applications so we would like to send feedback in an automatic way so all applicants receive it.- Wiktor

-As head office, we would want the software to be easy to use and understand so that we don’t know to be asking for help or call for maintenance if we have any problem.
+As head office, we would want the software to be easy to use and understand so that we don’t know to be asking for help or call for maintenance if we have any problem.-Nikita

-As a reviewer, I would like to have easy ways to edit my form and correct mistakes so that if for example I delete something by mistake I can have it back.
+As a reviewer, I would like to have easy ways to edit my form and correct mistakes so that if for example I delete something by mistake I can have it back.-Israel